IntersectAustralia/hcsvlab-docs/WebAppDevSetup.md

     $ sudo -u postgres createuser -P # create a new user called hcsvlab (enable create databases) with password hcsvlab

+If you already have a "postgres" user you may get the following error `$ createuser: creation of new role failed: ERROR:  role "postgres" already exists`.
+This means that a new user with the name hcsvlab won't be created which can cause the database rake in later steps to result in an error.
+To resolve this you need to open psql as the postgres user and add a new role with the name "hcsvlab" and the relevant permissions.

+    $ sudo su - postgres # log into postgres user
+    $ psql # open psql console
+    # CREATE ROLE hcsvlab WITH LOGIN CREATEDB;
+    # \du
+    # \q
+    $ exit

 **In Mac OS X**

     $ createuser -sP hcsvlab # use hcsvlab as password